 Michael Jackson: On the Wall

-Michael Jackson: On the Wall will come on tour to EMMA – Espoo Museum of Modern Art in Autumn 2019.
-The exhibition consists of more than 80 artworks exploring how Michael Jackson has inspired some of the leading names in contemporary art.
+Michael Jackson: On the Wall exhibition tour ends at EMMA – Espoo Museum of Modern Art.
+The exhibition consists of almost 100 artworks exploring how Michael Jackson has inspired some of the leading names in contemporary art.

-The featured artists are: Rita Ackerman, Njideka Akunyii Crosby, Emma Amos, Lyle Ashton Harris, Dara Birnbaum, Appau Junior Boakye-Yiadom, Candice Breitz, Marvin Gaye Chetwynd, Michael Craig-Martin, Dexter Dalwood, Graham Dolphin, Mark Flood, Isa Genzken, Michael Gittes, Todd Gray, Maggi Hambling, David Hammons, Jonathan Horowitz, Gary Hume, Rashid Johnson, Johannes Kahrs, KAWS, David LaChapelle, Louise Lawler, Klara Liden, Glenn Ligon, Sam Lipp, Isaac Lythgoe, Paul McCarthy, Rodney McMillian, Dawn Mellor, Dan Mihaltianu, Lorraine O’Grady, Catherine Opie, Yan Pei-Ming, Grayson Perry, Paul Pfeiffer, Faith Ringgold, Michael Robinson, Mark Ryden, Susan Smith-Pinelo, Hank Willis Thomas, Andy Warhol, Kehinde Wiley, Jordan Wolfson and Donald Urquhart.
+The featured artists are: Rita Ackermann, Emma Amos, Lyle Ashton Harris, Dara Birnbaum, Appau Junior Boakye-Yiadom, Candice Breitz, Monster Chetwynd, Michael Craig-Martin, Dexter Dalwood, Graham Dolphin, Mark Flood, Isa Genzken, Michael Gittes, Todd Gray, Kai Guetta, Maggi Hambling, Jonathan Horowitz, Rashid Johnson, Isaac Julien, Johannes Kahrs, KAWS, David LaChapelle, Louise Lawler, Klara Lidén, Glenn Ligon, Sam Lipp, Isaac Lythgoe, Paul McCarthy, Rodney McMillian, Dawn Mellor, Dan Mihaltianu, Mr. Brainwash, Lorraine O’Grady, Catherine Opie, Yan Pei-Ming, Grayson Perry, Paul Pfeiffer, Faith Ringgold, Michael Robinson, Pamela Rosenkrantz, Mark Ryden, Susan Smith-Pinelo, Donald Urquhart, Andy Warhol, Kehinde Wiley, Hank Willis Thomas, Jordan Wolfson and Rose Wylie.

-The exhibition opened in London in the summer of 2018 to coincide with what would have been Michael Jackson’s 60th birthday.
-After London, the exhibition will go on tour to Grand Palais in Paris and Bundeskunsthalle in Bonn and then to EMMA, where it will open in August 2019.
+The exhibition opened in London in the summer of 2018 on what would have been Michael Jackson’s 60th birthday.
+After London, the exhibition has toured to Grand Palais in Paris and Bundeskunsthalle in Bonn and finally it will open at EMMA in August 2019.
 The exhibition is accompanied by the publication of a hardcover catalogue with essays by Nicholas Cullinan, Margo Jefferson and Zadie Smith.

 Michael Jackson: On the Wall is produced with the cooperation of the Michael Jackson Estate.